So, you’re new to affiliate marketing and ClickBank, and you want to make money online as a successful affiliate?

-In many ClickBank product listings, you’ll see a contact email you can reach out to.
-For example:
+In many ClickBank product listings, you’ll see a contact email you can reach out to by clicking the Seller Contact link.

-If they don’t list the contact info there, but they have an affiliate tools page, you’ll likely find a way to reach out there.
+If they don’t list the contact info there, but they have an affiliate page, you’ll likely find a way to reach out to them there.

 NOTE: Not all offers will have a contact.
 It’s up to you whether having a contact you can connect with is important – but for higher-ticket offers, establishing a relationship with the offer’s product owner or affiliate manager is a great idea.

 5) How do I vet a potential offer?

 Everyone has their own ideas about what makes a good offer.
 These factors can include the actual offer stats, like conversion rate, Gravity Score, avg $/conversion, and commission % or CPA rate.

 Other factors include the quality of the sales page, the availability of additional resources on an affiliate tools page, and a direct contact you can talk to.
 Some people are only looking for CPA offers, while others are very particular about product niche or category.
 Some people prefer offers that require you to apply, while others appreciate the ease of access from offers you can promote right away!

 No offer is perfect – and if you ever find one that is, it probably won’t stay that way for long, because lots of people will jump on it and promote it until the market is saturated.
 But hopefully, these criteria give you an idea of what to think about when you vet a new offer.